ndiego/icon-block/README.md

 #### `iconBlock.enableCustomIcons`

 Defaults to `true`, this filter allows you to enable or disable custom SVG icon functionality.
-When disabled, your are restricted to using the icon library.
+When disabled, you are restricted to using the icon library.

 ```
 wp.hooks.addFilter(